JGIBristol/ask-jgi-handbook/_sources/pages/shift-organization.md

 # Shift organization

-Ask-JGI shifts will be undertaken by PhD students in 2 week blocks.
+Ask-JGI shifts will be undertaken by Ask-JGI team members in 2 week blocks.
-At least for the initial few months of the 2021-22 academic year, there will be up to 2 shifters "on duty" at any one time.
+At least for the initial few months of the 2021-22 academic year, there will be up to 2 Ask-JGI team members "on duty" at any one time.
 The shift blocks are intended to follow the booking pattern illustrated below, with a staggered shift hand-over every other week.
 (diagram)=